 There are four entries in the series that were released for both arcade and the original PlayStation (the console versions having exclusive materials such as a RPG mode or extra challenges).
-There's also a DS version that, of course, catered to the touch screen; this isn't so much a new version as it just a mishmash of the original three games thrown together.
-The 2016 reboot Point Blank X will have an HD version of the stages in Point Blank 1-3 plus with new levels to play.
+There's also a DS version that, of course, catered to the touch screen; this isn't so much a new version as it is a Compilation Re Release of all the levels from the first 3 games.
+A reboot of the series, called Point Blank X, was released in 2016, combining new levels with HD remasters of the levels from the original trilogy.

-The series is also notable for it two mascot characters, Dr. Don and Dr. Dan (who look suspiciously like two certain characters from Sesame Street, hmmmmm).
+The series is also notable for its two mascot characters, Dr. Don and Dr. Dan (who look suspiciously like two certain characters from Sesame Street).

 If you're looking for something else that's also called "Point Blank", see the disambiguation page here.

 Shoot at least 20 examples.
 (Don't shoot red links! -1 life penalty)